arya5555/Workspace/README.md

 - As a user, I want to be able to see a list of all spaces
 - As a user, I want to be able to add a website link, file path, or application to a list of resources in a space (for an application, this means adding the path to an executable file)
-- As a user, I want to be able to open a link pinned in a space in my default browser
-- As a user, I want to be able to open a file pinned in a space (in an external program)
+- As a user, I want to be able to open my resources (links, files, apps) in an external program
-- As a user, I want to be able to launch an application pinned in a space
-- As a user, I want to be able to delete a resource pinned in a space
 - As a user, I want to be able to start a timer for time to work in a space
 - As a user, I want to be able to add more time to a timer
 - As a user, I want to be able to set a break timer after a work timer
 - As a user, I want to be able to add a task to a to-do list within a space
-- As a user, I want to be able to mark a task as complete
-- As a user, I want to be able to delete a task from a space
+- As a user, I want to be able to mark a task as complete or delete it from a space
-- As a user, I want to be able to display all relevant information about one space (resources and to-dos)